munificent/craftinginterpreters/book/a-virtual-machine.md

 After evaluating the left operand, jlox needs to store that result somewhere temporarily while it's busy traversing down through the right operand tree.
-We use a local variable in Java for that.
+We used a local variable in Java for that.
 Our recursive tree-walk interpreter creates a unique Java call frame for each node being evaluated, so we could have as many of these local variables as we needed.

-Our `run()` function is not recursive -- the nested expression tree is flattened out into a linear series of instructions.
+In clox, our `run()` function is not recursive -- the nested expression tree is flattened out into a linear series of instructions.
 We don't have the luxury of using C local variables, so how and where should we store these temporary values?
 You can probably <span name="guess">guess</span> already, but I want to really drill into this because it's an aspect of programming that we take for granted, but we rarely learn *why* computers are architected this way.

 <aside name="guess">